takanory/slides/20220429pyconus/index.rst

 `slides.takanory.net <https://slides.takanory.net>`__

 ..
 This slide is available on slides.takanory.net.
-   And I've already shared this slide on Twitter.
+   And I've already shared this slide URL on Twitter.

 Why **ver.
 2** in the title?
 ============================